eshwen/VBFHToInv-nanoAOD-tools/crab/README.md

 Whilst running the skims with CRAB is ideal, it is not possible for privately-produced nanoAOD samples.
 Currently, we only have private samples for signal MC as public datasets aren't available.
 Despite these datasets already being small, they still need to be skimmed over to add the extra branches we apply at this stage and keep everything consistent with the other samples we process.

-**This workflow is a little annoying and still being refined, so check back for updates.**
+**This workflow is still being optimised and refined, so check back for updates.**

 ### Running the skims <a name="runningjobsCondor"></a>